iLert/ilert-mcp-connector/README.md

 ## Endpoints

-### Health & Readiness (Public - No Auth Required)
+### Health & Readiness

-- `GET /health` - Health check endpoint
+- `GET /health` - Health check endpoint (Public - No Auth Required)
-- `GET /ready` - Readiness check endpoint (verifies connections to enabled tools)
+- `GET /ready` - Readiness check endpoint (verifies connections to enabled tools) - **Requires Authentication**
-- `GET /version` - Version information endpoint (returns version and commit)
+- `GET /version` - Version information endpoint (returns version and commit) (Public - No Auth Required)

 ### Authentication

-All Kafka and MySQL endpoints require authentication via the `Authorization` header.
+The following endpoints require authentication via the `Authorization` header:
+- `/ready` - Readiness check endpoint (contains connection status and potential error messages)
+- All `/kafka/*` endpoints
+- All `/mysql/*` endpoints
+- All `/clickhouse/*` endpoints

 The token can be provided in two ways:

 1. **Environment Variable**: Set `AUTH_TOKEN` environment variable with your desired token
 2. **Auto-generated**: If `AUTH_TOKEN` is not set, a random 64-character hex token will be generated and logged on startup